País Is Back: 5 Things to Know and 6 Wines to Try

 3. It’s Not the Chilean Red You Expect

 Forget heavy, oaky reds.
 País is typically light-bodied, bright, and fruit-driven, with red berry notes, a touch of earth, and often a slightly rustic edge.
-It’s low in tannin, naturally high in acidity, and usually sits around 12–13% ABV—well below many fuller-bodied reds, making it incredibly drinkable.
+It’s low in tannin, naturally high in acidity, and usually has a relatively low alcohol content, in the 12–13% ABV range, well below many fuller-bodied reds.
 It drinks more like Gamay or Pinot Noir than Cabernet, and a slight chill only makes it better.

 4. Out of Favor, Now it’s Back

 For centuries, País was everywhere in Chile.
 But as varieties like Cabernet Sauvignon, Merlot, and Carménère took over, it lost its cachet and became associated with bulk wine.
-Now, with drinkers leaning toward lighter, more refreshing reds, it’s making a well-deserved comeback.
+Now, with drinkers looking for lighter, more refreshing reds, it’s making a well-deserved comeback.

 5. A New Generation of Producers Is Rewriting País